 This region is located in northern Italy and boasts a remarkable 13 UNESCO Heritage Sites.

-It’s also home of Bologna, Modena, and Parma – three must-visit cities in 2020.
+It’s also home to Bologna, Modena, and Parma – three must-visit cities in 2020.
 So Emilia-Romagna’s worth a look when planning your next year’s travel plans.

-Parma river and Ponte Verdi bridge in Parma city autumn day
+Parma river and Ponte Verdi bridge in Parma city on an autumn day

 2020 is the best year to visit Parma!